mablhq/bamboo-plugin/README.md

 3. Upload the resulting `target/bamboo-plugin-$VERSION.jar` to the [Atlassian marketplace](https://marketplace.atlassian.com/manage/apps/1219102/versions)
 Make sure your version doesn't include `-SNAPSHOT` if you're uploading manually.
 Uploading will require an admin to the mablhq Atlassian vendor account.
+   1. To manually upload a new version to the [Atlassian marketplace](https://marketplace.atlassian.com/manage/apps/1219102/versions), Click on `Create version` button and upload the jar file.
+You will also need to set a unique build number for the release.
+   2. Most of the default options will be pre-filled, but change them if they are no longer applicable.
+   3. For the `compatible to` field, choose the latest version of Bamboo.

+### Deployment (does not work with the current pom.xml file)

+1. Merge code into default branch and push
+2. Run `atlas-mvn clean install`
+3. Run `atlas-mvn release:prepare` This will update pom.xml with new version and tag the release with current version minus `-SNAPSHOT`
+4. Run `atlas-mvn release:perform`